 Does Renters Insurance Cover Theft?

-Read on to find out more about how renters insurance protects your property in the event of theft — from either inside or outside your residence.
-The reach of your renters coverage could surprise you.
+Yes, renters insurance usually covers stolen property (but not your car!) regardless of whether the theft occurred inside or outside your residence, up to your policy's predetermined coverage limit.
+This is because theft is a covered peril under your policy's personal property insurance.
+Read on to find out more about how renters insurance protects your property in the event of theft — the reach of your renters coverage could surprise you.

 How much will renters insurance cover after a theft?

-You’ll need to set your renters personal property limit high enough to cover your most expensive or valuable items should they be stolen from your home.
-Renters insurance will reimburse you for your stolen items on an actual cash value basis — which deducts for depreciation.
+- Renters insurance will reimburse you for your stolen items on an actual cash value basis — which deducts depreciation.

 Sub-limit | Property | Limitations |